1. Home

 Why use groups and groupings?

-Groups and Groupings can be used to manage student cohorts, facilitate group work and/or restrict access to activities, resources or topics within a Moodle space.
+Groups and Groupings is used to manage student cohorts, facilitate group work and/or restrict access to activities, resources or topics within a Moodle space.
 Some examples of how you might use them can be seen below:

 3. Restricting access to resources or activities – If you want an activity or resource to only be available to certain students then groups can be used to restrict access to resources or activities within a Moodle space.
 For example, if you set up a forum for students who have requested additional support, you can add those students to a group and apply restrictions so that the forum is only visible to their group.
 The support forum will not be seen by any other students.